-You can leave the tempeh whole, or thinly slice it and make it crispy.
+You can leave the tempeh whole, or thinly slice it and make it crispy, like tempeh “bacon”.
+Remember to simmer the tempeh in seasoned water for 10 minutes to soften it and remove some of the bitterness.

-Brian likes it crispy, giving it a “bacony” feel.
+Brian likes his tempeh crispy, giving it a “bacony” texture.
 Cooking it this way does add calories though.
-To cut back, simply sear the tempeh whole and at the end add a little splash of soy sauce or Bragg’s Liquid Aminos.
+To cut back, simply sear the tempeh whole.

 Getting it crispy gives the Reuben great texture.
 At the end, splash it with a little soy sauce or Braggs Liquid Aminos for added flavor and depth.

 Melt Mozzarella cheese on good bread letting it get extra toasty.
-Lather with whole grain mustard.
+Lather it with whole grain mustard.

 Pile up the tempeh and turmeric sauerkraut.